CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ### Interacting with a user

-Let's see if we can make the AngularJS application to interact with an user action.
+Let's see if we can make the AngularJS application to interact with some user generated data.
+How about letting the user add a name and have the "Hello"-mesage customized with that name?

 Closely examine this code, type it in your editor and run it in your browser.

 !FILENAME index.html
 ```html